Harol-Higuera/ios-design-patterns/ios_design_patterns.md

-# Design Patterns For IOS Development
+# Design Patterns For iOS Development

 _This article is informative and does not have the purpose to strictly motivate developers to follow this patterns for the development of iOS applications.
 Neither to memorize the names mentioned in this article.
 However, it might be a good idea to understand them and considering using them for your particular problems._